Tully-cmd/CS332Lab8/notes.md

 9. What does the `--rules` option do?

-	Specify the rules used for word mangling, or if no option specified then the default rules are ran from `/etc/john/john.conf`.
+	Specifies the rules used for word mangling, or if no option specified then the default rules are ran from `/etc/john/john.conf`.
 You may have to specify the rules on the command line and rules requires the option `--wordlist`.

 10. What is the password for 'sys' user?